UCI-CARL/VisualStimulusToolbox/README.md

 * `popFront`: Deletes the first frame or number of frames.
 * `popBack`: Deletes the last frame or number of frames.
 * `rgb2gray`: Converts an RGB stimulus to a grayscale stimulus.
-* `gray2rgb`: Converts a grayscale stimulus to an RGB stimulus.
+* `gray2rgb`: Converts a grayscale stimulus to RGB.
 * `resize`: Resizes all frames by specifying either a scaling factor or a desired [height, width].
 * `addNoise`: Adds noise to all existing frames.
 Supported noise types are